 In fact, not so long ago, many of the points I've seen women's health campaigners make were widely dismissed as misogynistic myth (i.e. falsehoods, stereotypes and narratives meant to justify inequal outcomes).

 Sad that the feminist solution to female unhappiness caused by feminism is always more feminism.
-It is a shame that young women aren't capable of learning from the experience of older women and they postscript reinforce feminism.
-Someday this may change but f3 the foreseeable future, it will keep getting worse.
+It is a shame that young women aren't capable of learning from the experience of older women and they always reinforce feminism.
+Someday this may change but for the foreseeable future, it will keep getting worse.

 To understand the structural nature of the problem simply consider this - how many of the leading feminist voices are career oriented rather than family oriented and how likely do you think they are to willingly step aside and allow a mother returning from years of child-raising to take their place on the lectern or publishing schedule?